camro234/Watson/README.md

 Watson is a .NET tool designed to enumerate missing KBs and suggest exploits for Privilege Escalation vulnerabilities.

+## Customisations
+Forked this from the original (and forked again from jezzza234, which is another of my accounts, so I can keep everything in one place).
+I found that Watson didn't work on older machines anymore as that was broken with v2.
+I modified it so that it works with all versions, from v1 to v2.

+It was a pity when running through old Windows machines in HTB that relied on Watson.exe being run, that Watson no longer supported the old machines when version 2 was released.
+Not sure why, but I made sure to include the original code alongside the new code so that **all** versions are supported.

+Also for those like me that rely soley on Kali Linux and don't have a Windows machine for compiling on, I've built the release versions for several .Net versions and processor types.
+There are releases for:
+- x86 and x64, .Net 2
+- x86 and x64, .Net 3.5
+- x86 and x64, .Net 4
+- x86 and x64, .Net 4.7

 ## Supported Versions

 - Windows 10 1507, 1511, 1607, 1703, 1709, 1803, 1809, 1903, 1909, 2004
 - Server 2016 & 2019
+- Earlier Windows versions that were supported originally by v1

 ## Usage